 About Hard-Boiled Wonderland and the End of the World

-The novel explores themes of language, memory, nostalgia, romance, technology, and evolution.
+Hard-Boiled Wonderland and the End of the World explores themes of language, memory, nostalgia, romance, technology, and evolution.
 As far as literary and critical theories go, the novel is ripe for reading alongside deconstruction, phenomenology, schizoanalysis, or psychoanalysis.
-It is the kind of book that is a gift that keeps on giving.
+This book is a gift that keeps on giving.

 The short videos below point out some of the themes and symbolism explored in this novel.
 To dig deeper into this novel, you can enroll in one of Book Oblivion’s self-paced courses, Hard-Boiled Wonderland and the End of the World and Literary Theory or Murakami and Magical Realism.

 There are so many layers to this work, and Murakami himself calls it his favorite novel that he’s written.
 Every reference is meaningful and calculated.
 No matter what Haruki Murakami text you read, you are likely to enjoy it more when you delve deep into the theories it evokes.
 Three of the dominant themes of Hard-Boiled Wonderland and the End of the World are present in the title.

 Breaking Down the Title: End of the World